rhaamo/dainit/README.md

 (The way step 4 is handled isn't very elegant and will likely fail if you have too many slow startup processes.)

-You can also create a file /etc/dainit.conf for some basic configuration.
-If there are any lines of the form "Autologin: username" it will automatically log in as that username.
+You can also create a file `/etc/lutrainit/lutra.conf` for some basic configuration.

+If there are any lines of the form `Autologin: username` it will automatically log in as that username.
 (If there's multiple autologin directives, it will create the appropriate number of ttys.)
-If any line contains "Persist: true", then when a tty exits, it'll respawn the tty instead of powering down the system once all the ttys are gone.
+If any line contains `Persist: true`, then when a tty exits, it'll respawn the tty instead of powering down the system once all the ttys are gone.

+See the `conf/` folder for what you can put in `/etc/lutrainit/` including services files in `/etc/lutrainit/lutra.d/`.

 ## lutractl